 KEY STAKEHOLDERS

-We recognize the value of our various stakeholders as an integral part of good corporate governance and building a mutually beneficial future.
+We recognize the importance of our stakeholders as essential partners in good corporate governance and in building a sustainable, mutually beneficial future.

-BOARD OF DIRECTORS – The Board of Directors (the “Board”) is primarily responsible for the governance of the Company.
-Corollary to setting the policies for the accomplishment of the corporate objectives, it shall provide an independent check on Management.
+BOARD OF DIRECTORS – The Board of Directors is primarily responsible for the Company’s governance.
+In addition to setting policies and corporate objectives, the Board provides independent oversight of Management.

-COMPLIANCE OFFICER – To ensure adherence to corporate principles and best practices, the Board shall designate a Compliance Officer who shall monitor compliance and determine violations by the Company with the provisions and requirements of the Manual on Corporate Governance, and the rules and regulation of regulatory agency.
+COMPLIANCE OFFICER – To ensure adherence to corporate governance principles and best practices, the Board appoints a Compliance Officer tasked with monitoring compliance with the Company’s Manual on Corporate Governance and the rules and regulations of relevant regulatory agencies.

-COMMUNITIES AND ENVIRONMENT – The Company actively engages with the communities, including the sectors directly affected by its operations, through CSR projects in education, livelihood, health, disaster preparedness and response, and environment.
+COMMUNITIES AND ENVIRONMENT – The Company engages with communities, including those directly impacted by our operations, through CSR programs focused on education, livelihood, health, disaster preparedness, and environmental protection.

-CREDITORS – In accordance with the Code, we protect the rights of our creditors by publicly disclosing all material information, such as earnings results and risk exposures relating to loan covenants.
+CREDITORS – In line with the Code of Corporate Governance, we protect creditor rights by disclosing material information such as earnings results and risk exposures relating to loan covenants.

 • Policies and Programs